sophiiixy/personal-web/README.md

 # personal-web
 my personal website

-Tools used to create the web pages: MS visual studio 2019
+Tool used to create the web pages: MS visual studio 2019

+Tool used to upload the server: FileZilla